piranha/solovyov.net/src/blog/2020/higher-order-functions.md

 ## Take away

-One side of higher-order functions (either HOF itself or the function that is being passed) belongs to a library side.
-Using HOFs in the middle of business logic needlessly complicates it and is a code smell.
+One side of higher-order functions (either HOF itself or the function that is being passed) should belong to a library.
+Using HOFs amidst business logic needlessly complicates the code.
+It's exactly like [inheritance](https://solovyov.net/blog/2020/inheritance/), makes your code hard to follow, hard to reason about, hard to debug, hard to experiment with.
+It's a useful and a powerful tool, but it should be used with restraint and understanding.